joaocarmo/react-smart-data-table/README.md

 If you want to play around, check out this [codepen][codepen].

+## Troubleshooting

+If you're having trouble with _react-smart-data-table_, please check out the answers below.
+Otherwise, feel free to open an issue!

+- Check [this answer][hide-pagination] to see how to hide the pagination for an empty table
+- Check [this answer][ssr-integration] if you're integrating with Server Side Rendering (SSR)

 ## Forking / Contributing

 If you want to fork or [contribute][contribute], it's easy to test your changes.